Skip to Main Content

 Instead, the Irish DPC decided to file a separate case in court trying to suspend or invalidate the use of SCCs altogether.

-Timeline of the Schrems II Decision
+Timeline of the Schrems II decision

 Maximilian Schrems’ second big case against Facebook aimed to block it from relying on SCCs to sidestep EU data protection rules when transferring data to the U.S. from the EU.